JoinCODED/EP-Dart/02_Dart_Basics/08_Arithmetic_operations.md

 print(true && false ); // false
 ```

-For the `||` aka 'OR` operator only one of the conditions should evaluate to true to be considered as true by dart:
+For the `||` aka `OR` operator only one of the conditions should evaluate to true to be considered as true by dart:

 ```dart
 print(x > y || x < 4 ); // true